2012 Africa Cup of Nations qualification: Draw

-CAF conducted the draw for the 2012 Africa Cup of Nations qualifying campaign on 20 February 2010.
-The draw was held at Lubumbashi, Congo DR where the CAF Super Cup was held on 21 February 2010.
+The Confederation of African Football (CAF) conducted the draw for the 2012 Africa Cup of Nations qualifying campaign on 20 February 2010.
+The draw was held in Lubumbashi, Congo DR where the CAF Super Cup was held on 21 February 2010.
 The 11 teams in Pot 1 were selected based on their ranking after the 27th edition of the Africa Cup of Nations in Angola.
 The rest were ranked based on their position at the latest FIFA Ranking.